David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

 However, there are various studies showing that ALA does not extend lifespan or slow down aging (R).

-However, alpha lipoic acid is a strong antioxidant, and scientists have learned that antioxidants could actually accelerate aging (as we explain here).
-So we should not be surprised to see that in studies in which aging mice receive alpha lipoic acid their lifespans are actually shortened (R,R).
+Still, alpha-lipoic acid is a strong antioxidant, and scientists have learned that antioxidants could actually accelerate aging (as we explain here).

 In short, we would be careful with taking supraphysiological doses (much greater than you’d ever find in a healthy diet) of antioxidants.